labiium/chat2response/python_tests/docs/RESPONSES_API_TESTING.md

 # Responses API Testing Guide

-Comprehensive testing methodology for the `/v1/responses` endpoint in chat2response.
+Comprehensive testing methodology for the `/v1/responses` endpoint in routiium.

 ## Overview